sihanwusean/sihanwulab/README.md

 ## Research

+The 23 pairs of chromosomes are the genetic blueprint of human life, with individual genes and regulatory elements orderly mapped to each chromosome.
+In cancer, this blueprint is altered.
 One of the most common genetic alterations causing cancer is oncogene amplification.
 Instead of 2 copies, a cancer cell might have 10, 20, 30, or even more copies of an oncogene, promoting unrestrained proliferation.
 The development of high-throughput sequencing and the human genome map have been critical tools to understand the genetic changes that occur in cancer cells.
 However, many amplified oncogenes are not physically located where the genomic maps indicate.
 Instead, they are frequently amplified on **extrachromosomal DNA (ecDNA)** particles.

 ![ecDNA_FISH](./img/ecDNA_FISH.jpg "FISH on metaphase chromosome to reveal oncogene amplification as ecDNA particles")